 The Dynamics of Discrimination: Theory and Evidence

-We model the dynamics of discrimination and show how its evolution can identify the underlying cause.
+We model the dynamics of discrimination and show how its evolution can identify the underlying source.
 We test these theoretical predictions in a field experiment on a large online platform where users post content that is evaluated by other users on the platform.
-We assign posts to accounts that exogenously vary by gender and history of evaluations.
-With no prior evaluations, women face significant discrimination, while following a sequence of positive evaluations, the direction of discrimination reverses: posts by women are favored over those by men.
-According to our theoretical predictions, this dynamic reversal implies discrimination driven by biased beliefs.
+We assign posts to accounts that exogenously vary by gender and evaluation histories.
+With no prior evaluations, women face significant discrimination.
+However, following a sequence of positive evaluations, the direction of discrimination reverses: women's posts are favored over men's.
+Interpreting these results through the lens of our model, this dynamic reversal implies discrimination driven by biased beliefs.

 Suggested Citation: Suggested Citation